Privacy Notice: Staff

 - Equal opportunities monitoring data, including ethnicity, sexual orientation, religion or belief.

-In some cases, HR may collect data about you from third parties, including references from former employers, employment background check providers and criminal record checks.
+In some cases, the People Team may collect data about you from third parties, including references from former employers, employment background check providers and criminal record checks.

-Data will be stored in a range of different places, including your personal file, in HR’s management information systems and other IT systems such as the University’s e-mail system and telephone directory.
+Data will be stored in a range of different places, including your personal file, in the People Team’s management information systems and other IT systems such as the University’s e-mail system and telephone directory.

 - Manage recruitment and selection processes.